sonic-net/SONiC/doc/DHCPv6_relay/DHCPv6-relay-agent-High-Level-Design.md

 # Performance

 SONiC DHCP relay agent is currently not relaying many DHCP requests.
 Frequency arrival rate of DHCP packets is not high so it is not going to affect performance.

+# Scalability
 Typical number of vlans used with dhcp6relay is around 2 vlans.
 Performance degration and high CPU utilization is seen on devices with more than 25 vlans configured, especially devices with weaker CPU's.
+Tests have shown functionality and performance degradation when there are more than 20 vlans configured on weaker CPU's.

+•	25 Vlans - Passed on SPC1.

+•	100 and 50 Vlans - Failed on SPC1.

+•	100 Vlans - Passed on SPC2 and SPC3 with high CPU utilization.

 # Testing